Erikas-Ramanauskas/Milestone-Project-1/README.md

 8. [GitHub:](https://github.com/)

-- Used to store and publish the project to web
+- Used to store and publish the project to a web

 9. [Figma:](https://www.figma.com/)